goanywhere/rex/README.md

-Webapp
+Web
 ======

-Webapp is a powerful starter kit for modular web applications/services in Golang.
+*Web* is a powerful starter kit for modular web applications/services in Golang.

 ## NOTE